droid-forge/database/README.md

 public class Todo extends ActiveRecord<Todo> {
   // other fields
 	...
   // denotes this todo has one photo
   @HasOne
   private Photo photo;
 }
 ```
-To utilize the relation, the compiler will generate a class called TodoRelationsDao with convenient methods, a snippet of generated code below
+To utilize the relation, the compiler will generate a class called `TodoRelationsDao` with convenient methods, a snippet of generated code below
 ```java
 public final class TodoRelationsDao {
   private TodoesTable todoesTable;
   private PhotosTable photosTable;
   private TodoRelationsDao(TodoesTable todoesTable, PhotosTable photosTable) {
     this.todoesTable = todoesTable;
     this.photosTable = photosTable;
   }
   public IdentifiableList<? extends Todo> paginateWithPhotos(int skip, int limit) {
     IdentifiableList<? extends Todo> todoes = todoesTable.find().paginateDescending(skip, limit);
     return populateWithPhotos(todoes);
   }
   ...
   // other convenient methods
   ...
   public Photo getPhoto(Todo todo) {
     return photosTable.findById(todo.getPhoto().getId());
   }
 }
 ```

-Instances of RelationDaos are retrieved from the generated database class
+> Instances of RelationDaos are retrieved from the generated database class

 #### HasMany Relation
 Denotes one entity has many entities of same type and the other entity has one entity of this type, a sample a post has many post comments and a post comment has one post

-Post Entity
 ```java
 @Entity
 public class Post extends ActiveRecord<Post> {
   // other fields